-In the last lecture, I talked about the details of Gregorian chant.
-In this lecture, I’ll discuss the reason historians know all those details.
+In the my last blog post, I talked about the details of Gregorian chant.
+In this one, I’ll discuss the reason historians know all those details.

 The reason, of course, is notation.
 A remarkable innovation that allowed the transmission of musical sound via ink and paper.
 Before effective notation was developed, however, the traditions of Gregorian chant had to be transmitted orally.

 The chant melodies and practices were taught, learned, retaught, and relearned—from monk to monk—for hundreds of years before effective notation was developed.

 They’d sing some chant melodies repeatedly to drive them home into memory; and, they’d sing other chant melodies using formulas.
 This memory-and-formula approach, with the monks relying on stock phrases and on familiar tropes, often produced individual variation.

 However, once the decision had been made to standardize the liturgy, individual variation was no longer acceptable.

 Remember from Lecture 2 that the Roman liturgy had been decreed the official rite of Christendom.
 And that an alliance between Roman popes and Frankish Kings had produced conditions conducive to higher learning, cultural growth, and economic stability.

 This episode of human flourishing, known as the Carolingian Renaissance (800-1150 CE), took place in what today is modern Germany, France, and Italy.